YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Commands and Qualifiers
 --------------------------

-The MUPIP commands described in this section are used for common database operations and serves as the foundation for more advanced functionality like Journaling and Replication.
+The MUPIP commands described in this section are used for common database operations and serves as the foundation for more advanced functionality like `Journaling <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_ and `Replication <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.

 ++++++++++++
 BACKUP